 Discussion-oriented seminar allowing the student to explore and articulate their own values and beliefs surrounding current health care issues.
 Ethical decision-making and analysis of potential conflicts between personal and professional obligations are discussed.
-1 Credit (1 Lecture - 0 Lab) Scheduled by Special Arrangement.
+1 Credit (1 Lecture) Scheduled by Special Arrangement.

 Leadership and Management in Nursing

 Introduction to the topic of leadership and management within the discipline of nursing.
 Explores knowledge and skills necessary for leading and managing in the context of nursing theory and evidence-based practice.
 Topics include strategies in planning, goal setting, problem solving, time management, group leadership and organization, healthcare policy, care delivery systems, and caring empowerment in nursing.
 3 Credits (3 Lecture) Prerequisite(s): NUR327 and NUR352.